idaholab/DOVE/README.md

 # Quick-Start
 Once DOVE has been installed, it can be used as a python library.
 DOVE contains three main types of objects: Resources, Components, and Systems.
-- Resources refer to quantities that can be produced, consumed, converterted, and stored.
+- **Resources** refer to quantities that can be produced, consumed, converterted, and stored.
 Examples are electricity, heat, hydrogen, etc.
-- Components are objects that perform actions on resources.
+- **Components** are objects that perform actions on resources.
 Four types of Components are available in DOVE.
 Sources produce a specified resource; Sinks consume a specified resource; Converters change one or more resource into one or more other resources; and Storage components store resources across multiple timesteps.
-- The System contains all the Resources and Components and is responsible for solving the optimization problem.
+- **Systems** contain a set of Resources and Components and are responsible for solving the optimization problem.
 Systems also take an argument to specify the time window over which the optimization should run.
+Usually only one system is created for each dispatch problem.

 Consider a simple energy system with a nuclear power plant and generator, wind turbines, and battery storage, connected to a grid.
 The resource flow for this system is shown below: